Click a topic, or press the enter key on a topic, to reveal its answer.

 Succession rights are also discussed in our Succession Rights Frequently Asked Questions page.

 The prior tenant was rent controlled.
 How much can the rent be increased?

 The landlord may initially ask any rent that the market may bear, subject to the tenant's right to file a Fair Market Rent Appeal (See HCR Fact Sheet #6: Fair Market Rent Appeals).

 The new tenant has the right to file a Fair Market Rent Appeal within 90 days after receiving a special notice about this right from the landlord.
 However, even if the owner does not provide notice, the tenant must act within four years of time that the rent controlled tenancy ended.
 For more information contact NYS Homes and Community Renewal (HCR).

 If the HCR receives a timely Fair Market Rent Appeal, it will consider the "special guideline" promulgated by the Rent Guidelines Board in setting a new rent.
 To review the current special guideline, see the most recent Apartment Guidelines.
 The HCR may also consider rents for comparable apartments which have undergone decontrol.
 Typically, both factors are given equal weight.
 If no "comparables" are submitted by the owner, the HCR will rely exclusively on the special guideline.
 The HCR may also add rent increases based upon individual apartment improvements or major capital improvements.

 Due to high rent deregulation laws now in effect, if the legal rent exceeds a certain level, it may be subject to deregulation.
-For more information, see our Deregulation FAQ.
+For more information, see our Deregulation Frequently Asked Questions page.